hawkhai/hawkhai.github.io/_posts/2020-08-24-enum-win-device.md

 {% highlight cpp %}
 SC_HANDLE OpenSCManager(
     IN LPCTSTR  lpMachineName,
     IN LPCTSTR  lpDatabaseName,
     IN DWORD  dwDesiredAccess);
 {% endhighlight %}

 The CreateService function creates a service object and installs it in the service control manager database by creating a key with the same name as the service under the following registry key:

-{% highlight cpp %}
+{% highlight shell %}
 HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services
 {% endhighlight %}

 {% highlight cpp %}
 SC_HANDLE CreateService(
     IN SC_HANDLE  hSCManager,
     IN LPCTSTR  lpServiceName,
     IN LPCTSTR  lpDisplayName,
     IN DWORD  dwDesiredAccess,
     IN DWORD  dwServiceType,
     IN DWORD  dwStartType,
     IN DWORD  dwErrorControl,
     IN LPCTSTR  lpBinaryPathName,
     IN LPCTSTR  lpLoadOrderGroup,
     IN LPDWORD  lpdwTagId,
     IN LPCTSTR  lpDependencies,
     IN LPCTSTR  lpServiceStartName,
     IN LPCTSTR  lpPassword);
 {% endhighlight %}

-## The OpenService function opens an existing service.
+The OpenService function opens an existing service.

 {% highlight cpp %}
 SC_HANDLE OpenService(
     IN SC_HANDLE  hSCManager,
     IN LPCTSTR  lpServiceName,
     IN DWORD  dwDesiredAccess);
+{% endhighlight %}

+{% highlight cpp %}
 hSCManager = OpenSCManager(0L,
                            0L,
                            SC_MANAGER_ALL_ACCESS);
-if (hSCManager){  //Create new device service
+if (hSCManager){ // Create new device service
     hService = CreateService(hSCManager,
-                             lpszServiceName,  //DosDeviceName
+                             lpszServiceName, // DosDeviceName
-                             lpszServiceName, //DosDeviceName
+                             lpszServiceName, // DosDeviceName
                              SERVICE_ALL_ACCESS,
                              SERVICE_KERNEL_DRIVER,
                              wStart,
                              wError,
                              lpszDriverPath, // Image path
                              0L,
                              0L,
                              0L,
                              0L,
                              0L);
     if (!hService) {
         DWORD dwErrorCode = GetLastError();
         if (dwErrorCode == ERROR_SERVICE_EXISTS) {
-                //If service already existed?
-Open it.
-                hService = OpenService(hSCManager, lpszServiceName, SERVICE_ALL_ACCESS);
+            // If service already existed?
+Open it. hService = OpenService(hSCManager, lpszServiceName, SERVICE_ALL_ACCESS);
-            }
-            else {
+        } else {
             ShowErrorMsg(_hDlg, dwErrorCode, "CreateService");
             return 0;
-            };
-    };
+        }
+    }
     if (hService) { // Start new service if (!StartService(hService, 0, 0L)) {
             CloseServiceHandle(hService);
             ShowErrorMsg(_hDlg, GetLastError(), "StartService");
             return 0;
-        };
-    };
+        }
+    }
     CloseServiceHandle(hSCManager);
-};
+}
 {% endhighlight %}

 If you want to send/receive data to the device driver loaded, to allow this, you have to get a handle to the driver.
 For this purpose you can use the function CreateFile, and pass the driver name as the file name.
 You can see Windows is so abstract in this aspect.